 There is a free version and a paid version of ProtonVPN.
 In this review, we will mostly go over the paid version.
 Currently, there are 3 different subscription packages.
 Those are the Basic, Plus, and Visionary.
 They provide these in monthly and yearly term plans.
 Monthly prices are as follows:

-- Basic plan – $5/month;
+- Basic plan – €4/month;

-- Plus plan – $10/month; and
+- Plus plan – €8/month; and

-- Visionary plan – $30/month.
+- Visionary plan – €24/month.

 ProtonVPN Free Service and Special Offers

-- One connection
+- One simultaneous connection

 Basic, Plus, and Visionary subscribers get access to all of the countries on the ProtonVPN network.
-Free users can only use a small number of server locations in Japan, the Netherlands, and the United States.
-These are smaller bandwidth servers that are often made even slower due to load.
+Free users can connect to a small number of server locations in Japan, the Netherlands, and the United States.
+These are lower bandwidth servers that are often slower due to load.
 As you can imagine the free servers stay quite busy most of the time.